contentauth/c2patool/README.md

 ### Adding a manifest to an asset file

-To add C2PA manifest data to a file, use the `--manifest` / `-m` option with a manifest JSON file as the option argument and the path to the asset file to be signed.
+Use the `--manifest` / `-m` option to add the C2PA manifest store JSON file specified in the argument to the asset file to be signed.
 Specify the output file as the argument to the `--output` / `-o` option.
 The output extension type must match the source.
 The tool will not convert between file types.
 For example:

 ```shell
 c2patool sample/image.jpg -m sample/test.json -o signed_image.jpg